Cryogenic Rare Event Search with Superconducting Thermometers

 The Cryogenic Rare Event Search with Superconducting Thermometers (CRESST) is a collaboration of European experimental particle physics groups involved in the construction of cryogenic detectors for direct dark matter searches.
-The participating institutes are the Max Planck Institute for Physics (Munich), Technical University of Munich, University of Tübingen (Germany), University of Oxford (Great Britain) and the Istituto Nazionale di Fisica Nucleare (INFN, Italy).
+The participating institutes are the Max Planck Institute for Physics (Munich), Technical University of Munich, University of Tübingen (Germany), University of Oxford (Great Britain), the Comenius University Bratislava (Slovakia) and the Istituto Nazionale di Fisica Nucleare (INFN, Italy).

 The CRESST collaboration currently runs an array of cryogenic detectors in the underground laboratory of the Gran Sasso National Laboratory.
 The modular detectors used by CRESST facilitate discrimination of background radiation events by the simultaneous measurement of phonon and photon signals from scintillating calcium tungstate crystals.
 By cooling the detectors to temperatures of a few millikelvin, the excellent discrimination and energy resolution of the detectors allows identification of rare particle events.

 CRESST-I took data in 2000 using sapphire detectors with tungsten thermometers.
 CRESST-II uses CaWO4 crystal scintillating calorimeters.
 It was prototyped in 2004 and had a 47.9 kg-day commissioning run in 2007 and operated 2009 to 2011.
 CRESST-II Phase 1 experiment observed excess events above known background that could be understood to constitute a dark matter signal.
 However, later analysis showed that these excess events were due to a previously uncounted for excess of background from the detector itself and not a true signal from dark matter.
 The source of the excess background in the detector was removed for Phase 2.

 Phase 2 has a new CaWO4 crystal with better radiopurity, improved detectors, and significantly reduced background.
 It began July 2013 to explore excess signals in the prior run.
 The results of Phase 2 showed no signal above expected background, proving that the result of Phase 1 had indeed been due to excess background by components of the detector.